cujojs/curl/README.md

 inside the package.
 The main property gives the relative path to the package's main module.
 The lib property reflects the path to all other modules in the package.

-The main module is always executed before any other modules are executed in the package.
-Essentially, the main module becomes an automatic dependency.

 In the example above, the main module of the package can be obtained as follows